CFI’s Current Board of Trustees

 POSITION DESCRIPTION: Trustee

-TIME COMMITMENT: Meetings every month by conference call, usually second Thursday/month.
-Additional committee or special meetings usually once month.
-(Committee work approximately 4-8 hours/month in addition to regular board meetings. ) Expected to participate in CFI program once/year and assist with public relations or fundraising event once/year.
-Term is 3 years and one can serve two consecutive terms.
+TIME COMMITMENT: Meetings are held every month by conference call, usually second Thursday of the month.
+Additional committee or special meetings are usually once a month.
+Committee work is approximately four to eight hours a month in addition to regular board meetings.
+Trustees are expected to participate in a CFI program once a year and assist with a public relations or fundraising event once a year.
+The term is three years and a trustee can serve two consecutive terms.

 The CFI governance board serves on a volunteer basis and provides oversight and leadership in the following categories:

 - Marketing and sales